LuukRos/tailwind-color-palette-plugin/article.md

 #### CSS Variables

 CSS variables are a relatively new feature.
 They represent custom properties that contain a value that can be used in other declarations using the `var()` function.
-More information about them can be found on the excellent documentation of [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
+More information about them can be found in the excellent documentation of [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).

 Keep in mind that CSS variables are always prefixed with `--`.
 This is where the `valueFormatter` we saw earlier comes in: we can pass this into `createColorObject` to format the output in such a way that it becomes a valid CSS variable.